 ‘Search for department stores when you need a restroom.’ – Lynn W

 Traveling with young children or elderly that may need access to restrooms regularly?
 That’s one thing you don’t have to worry about when traveling in Japan.
 Unless you’re in a rural area, it’s generally very easy to find clean public restrooms in Japan.
-Make your stops when you are going in and out the train stations.
+Make your stops when you are going in and out of the train stations.
 And in case you’re wondering, Japanese bullet trains do have airline-size bathrooms for the passengers.
 Otherwise, department stores are one of the best places for public restrooms.
 You can also find the facilities available at public parks.

 Instead of regular hotels, consider staying at ryokans, Japanese traditional inns for a more memorable experience.
 You get to unwind in a tranquil atmosphere, enjoying traditional Japanese breakfasts and soaking in an onsen.

 ‘Staying at a Buddhist Monastery is an unforgettable experience, too.
 The people are friendly and accommodating.
-Sit, relax and take in the culture.
+Sit, relax, and take in the culture.
 Slow down and people watch.
 There is as much to be found in the silence as the hustle in Japan!’ – Gina Y

 11. Buy tickets in advance for some popular tourist attractions